ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: Framework Evaluation

 \subsubsection{\mr{}Social}

 \mr{}Social is a social networking app that allows users to post pictures, comment on pictures, and share pictures with friends.
-It has the basic functionalities of browsing posts, interacting with posts, and sharing posts.
-In total, the app is composed of around 1034 lines of code, only 49 (5\%) of which are related to building multimodal UIs.
+It allows users to browse, interact with, and share posts.
+For example, users can say ``Show me posts from John'', ``Can you show me posts from Mark that have been liked before?'', or click on the screen and say ``Share this post with Emma''.
+The app is comprised of 1034 lines of code, with only 49 (5\%) related to building the multimodal UI.